What the River Remembers

 A New Cross Cultural Work for Orchestra and the Temporal Taal Collective

-There are moments in life that stay with us long after words fail.
+There are moments that stay with us long after words fail.

-What the River Remembers emerges from that space.
+What the River Remembers was born at that moment.

 Featuring the Temporal Taal Collective